Baltic Bathroom? Keep it warm this Winter!

 Have an old bathroom but dread the idea of having to get new pipes in so a radiator will work?
-Skip all that and get an electric radiator.
+Skip all that and buy radiators online.
 Instead of needing new pipes, you need an electrician to wire a plug in the room that you can plug a radiator in.
 Electric elements have their own element and fluid inside so they heat up without the need for hot water.
 You will probably need an electrician for this but once it is done it will be really worth it.
 Pop a timer on it and you can have it set to come up and heat up before anything else in the morning – the ultimate solution to early morning winter woes.

 Got bitten by the DIY bug after reading this post?